-Heavy drinking can take a significant toll on your body — and greatly impact the health of your liver.
+Heavy drinking can take a significant toll on your body — and greatly affect the health of your liver.

 While social drinking is commonplace, heavy and frequent use of alcohol is linked to a host of serious ailments, including cancers.
 Those who drink heavily are at a higher risk for: